Rocologo/Main/README.md

 Main
 =====================
-Main the the parent project for Core, BagOfGold and MobHunting.
+Main the the parent project for Core Library, BagOfGold and MobHunting.